All Episodes

 Appreciate the call.

-Uh we're counting on you, George.
+We're counting on you, George.

-You gotta pull out Florida first, okay.
+You got to pull out Florida for us, okay?

 All right, Sean, you got it.

-All right, eight hundred nine four one Sean will stay in Florida.
+All right, 800-941 Sean will stay in Florida.

 Rich is there.

-Rich, you're uh you're up next.
+Rich, you're up next.

-Hey hey, Sean, how you doing, pal?
+Hey, hey, Sean, how you doing, pal?

 I'm good, buddy.